 - Engine: choose an AI engine for this mapping.
 Each mapping needs an engine.
 The associated engine will be used to extract the AI data as per the rules specified in this mapping.

 - Metadata Rule: specify metadata key-value pairs to be matched for selecting a file.
-The metadata properties can be specified in this field, and only those assets that have these properties will be sent for AI analysis.
+Multiple metadata property value pairs can be specified in this field, separated by commas only (no spaces).
+Only those assets that have these values for the specified properties will be sent for AI analysis.

-- Paths: specify the path to match.
+- Paths: specify the path to match assets from.
 Only files present in this path are selected for AI analysis.